Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 I recommend you start with this set to 0 and then see how that looks first.
 And if it looks safe turn this up a bit.
 Note that this variable also controls the limits of the x-axis.

 **yextrapol = _float_**
-This parameter controls how much is added/substracted from the limits of the y axis
+This parameter controls the limits of the y axis

 **stepdur = _float_**
 How long does the VSM vibrate at one position (in seconds)?
 This is used in combination with reacttime to calculate how many points there are within a peak.

 **reacttime = _float_**
-The voltage will not jump instantly from background noise level to a peak, the data points that are above the threshold but not in the peak should be ignored.
+The voltage will not jump instantly from the background noise level to a peak, the data points that are above the threshold but not in the peak should be ignored.
 Set this according to how long it takes for the system to respond, too high is better then too low (in seconds).

 **freq = _float_**
 The frequency of the VSM's vibration, this is compared to the frequency measured by the lock-in (in Hz).

 **deltafreq = _float_**
-How close should the measured frequency be to the variable 'freq'?
+Any data points that are not between 'freq-deltafreq' and 'freq+deltafreq' are rejected.
+To accept all points just set this equal to 'freq' or very large.

 **minpeakV = _float_**
 How high should the signal be before it is considered a peak?